eavestn/cloud-migration-guidebook/README.md

 #### Audience

 I remember the first time I told a decision maker I could save $25K USD per month (67%) on their cloud bill - for a single department - and the plan never getting traction beyond a vaguely interested eyebrow.
 Eventually, a company becomes so large its revenue growth outpaces its technology spend - that $25K USD per month is just acceptable waste.
-When those companies make a multi-million dollar mistake, they move on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without questioning its necessity.
+When _that_ company made a _multi-million dollar mistake_ ($80M USD), they moved on, uninterrupted. _Those_ companies are able to spend as much as 20% of their revenue on their Enginering Organization without question.
 If this describes your company, stop reading.

 This book is for the SaaS or Product company that hasn't broken $1BN in revenue.
 Why?
 I haven't yet implemented these patterns at that scale.
 I have _proven_ the below patterns and principles for organizations that: range from less than $1M USD ARR to well near $1B USD; range from fewer than five (5) Engineers to organizations with greater than 150; have audience bases between 100,000 users and 300M; and may need the capability to support transactions per second thresholds (TPS) of multiple-hundreds of transactions per second.
 I've seen what works in these organizations, put it in place, measured it, and had a great deal of success.
 I've also seen the exact opposite of what to do - and had the displeasure of solving _that_ problem.